 Complete our online application HERE and email a resume to: Shannon L. Fredebaugh-Siller Community Engagement Programs Manager

 More about Heritage Conservancy

-With over 350 species inventoried, Heritage Conservancy’s Bristol Marsh provides unique outdoor classroom and recreational opportunities in a highly urbanized area.
 Through community outreach and education, partnerships, trash cleanups and other stewardship activities, Heritage Conservancy works to improve Bristol Marsh, nearby Croydon Woods, and the surrounding watershed to protect these unique resources.
 The work at Bristol Marsh aligns with Heritage Conservancy’s mission to preserve and protect our natural and historic heritage.
-By engaging communities throughout Bucks and Montgomery Counties, we work to help everyone become empowered stewards of our land.
+By engaging communities throughout Bucks and surrounding areas, we work to help everyone become empowered stewards of our land.